KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### LeNet

 To combat the underfitting, I added convolutional layers among others by switching to [LeNet-5](http://yann.lecun.com/exdb/lenet/) (see model.py, function `create_model_LeNet()`).
-It had a validation loss of 0.02058 after 5 epochs of training, which is much better than the simple network's validation loss:
+It's best validation loss was 0.02058 within 5 epochs of training, which is much better than the simple network's validation loss:

 ![LeNet model](examples/loss_model_lenet.png)